recepozcelik/exchangeCurrencyApp/README.md

 Application has 5 subsections, which are called by Home, Rates, Buy, Accounts and Transactions respectively.
-When application is first started, you wil have a demo account with predefined currency and debit.
+When application is first started, you wil have a demo account with predefined currency type and debit.
 These are USD account balanced with 100 credit and other is GBP account balanced with 80 credit.

 ![](UI2.png)
 ![](U3.png)

-Here I used reactive form validation pattern thanks to material design of Angular.
+Here, I used reactive form validation pattern thanks to material design of Angular.
 All fields are required.
 You should enter amount greaten than 1, otherwise you face with validation error.
-And you should not buy currency type as your account type, otherwise you can face with validation error "You are not allowed to buy same currency.
-Please select different account"
+And you should not buy currency type as same as your account type, otherwise you can face with validation error "You are not allowed to buy same currency.
+Please select different account".
+All currency rates are based on EUR.
+On "Buy" page, as user changes currency type, its rate is shown below the "currency select component".
+When user click "Get Quote" button, the total amount of transaction user need to pay is shown on a modal.
+If there is an exception like InsufficientBalance, error is shown on transaction screen.
 ![](UI1.png)